Humans-of-Julia/StaticWebPages.jl/README.md

 # YOUR TOKENS SHOULD NEVER BE SHARED!
 IF YOU USE GIT, DON'T FORGET TO ADD `token.jl` TO YOUR `.gitignore` FILE!
 # YOU CAN ALSO STORE `token.jl` OUTSIDE OF THE STATICWEBPAGES FOLDER!

 github_pat = "YOUR_PERSONAL_ACCESS_TOKEN"
 ```

-If the token is not valid, a `401: Bad Creditential` error from GitHUb API will be returned.
+If the token is not valid, a `401: Bad Creditential` error from GitHub API will be returned.

 As the comment states, take care not to push your token to your git repo!
 A good practice could be to store `token.jl` outside of your git project.